 Credit by examination may not be used to satisfy minimum residency requirements as established by each college or school.
 Credit by examination is recorded only for students currently enrolled at the University of Arkansas, Fayetteville.

-University of Arkansas Program
+University of Arkansas Credit for Prior Learning Program

-The following conditions apply to the departmental programs for credit by examination:
+The following conditions apply to departmental programs for credit for prior learning:

-The student must apply for such examination using forms available in the academic dean or department office.
-Permission to take the examination must be obtained from the faculty of the department offering the course.
-The faculty of each department is responsible for designating the courses in that department that may be challenged by examination.
+The student must apply for such credit using forms available in the academic dean or department office.
+Permission to take the examination or submit the required assessment must be obtained from the faculty of the department offering the course.
+The faculty of each department is responsible for designating the courses in that department that may be challenged by examination or assessment.
+A list of courses designated as such is below.

+The appropriate department or college offering the course will design and evaluate the examination or assessment.
+The Office of Testing Services or an approved remote proctoring service may administer such examination or assessment if approved by the department or college offering the course.

+The appropriate department or college offering the course may designate non-credit course content approved by that unit and offered through Global Campus as part of the Credit for Prior Learning Program.
+Units may administer an examination or assessment after a student completes the non-credit course content.
+The student may apply for credit for such an examination or assessment after (1) having been admitted to the University of Arkansas, Fayetteville, (2) earning a minimum of three credit hours with minimum 2.0 GPA, and (3) submission of a request for such credit five years from the date which they completed the examination or assessment.

-The appropriate department or college offering the course will designate and administer the examination.A passing grade on the examination must be “B” or above.
-A second trial for credit by examination in that course will not be permitted.
+A passing grade on the examination or assessment must be “B” or above.
+A second attempt for credit for prior learning in that course will not be permitted.

 A $25 credit by examination fee will be assessed per course.